This solution describes three example architectures that you can use to distribute data across Google Cloud regions.

-Hybrid deployment, consisting of GCP and on-premises services.
-You want to maintain some on-premises services but would like to take advantage of GCP features.
-GCP is linked to your current network and incorporated into your ongoing company processes.
-Some or all on-premises data is copied to GCP or incorporated with GCP.
+Hybrid deployment, consisting of Google Cloud and on-premises services.
+You want to maintain some on-premises services but would like to take advantage of Google Cloud features.
+Google Cloud is linked to your current network and incorporated into your ongoing company processes.
+Some or all on-premises data is copied to or incorporated with Google Cloud.

-Hybrid deployment, consisting of GCP and other cloud service provider platforms.
-You want to maintain your current cloud service provider operations, but would like to include some GCP features and configure the two systems to communicate.
+Hybrid deployment, consisting of Google Cloud and other cloud service provider platforms.
+You want to maintain your current cloud service provider operations, but would like to include some Google Cloud features and configure the two systems to communicate.

-GCP using multiple regions.
+Google Cloud using multiple regions.
 You want to support near-synchronous data transfers, possibly on a global scale.
-Configuring GCP in multiple regions allows extremely rapid and near-simultaneous data transfer across the world.
+Configuring Google Cloud in multiple regions allows extremely rapid and near-simultaneous data transfer across the world.

-Combining GCP with on-premises services is appropriate for use cases involving applications that store data on-premises and that also propagate data to GCP.
+Combining Google Cloud with on-premises services is appropriate for use cases involving applications that store data on-premises and that also propagate data to Google Cloud.

 For example, in the retail industry, master data an enterprise might insert product data into on-premises databases for a legacy inventory management system.
-The company might also need to propagate that data to a GCP database that's used for online web stores.
-With a hybrid approach, you can build a new system that uses GCP without affecting the existing on-premises system.
-In this architecture, GCP essentially works in parallel with the on-premises network structures.
+The company might also need to propagate that data to a Google Cloud database that's used for online web stores.
+With a hybrid approach, you can build a new system that uses Google Cloud without affecting the existing on-premises system.
+In this architecture, Google Cloud essentially works in parallel with the on-premises network structures.

-You should consider the following issues when deciding whether to implement a hybrid GCP and on-premises deployment:
+You should consider the following issues when deciding whether to implement a hybrid Google Cloud and on-premises deployment:

-- If data is both on-premises and in GCP, you must decide which data to treat as master data and where this master data should reside.
-For example, you might define GCP data to be the master data.
-In that case, GCP behaves as a data hub connecting one or multiple on-premises environments, exchanging data between them.
-After data is added or updated in the GCP environment, the data is transmitted to on-premises systems.
-Alternatively, on-premises systems could hold the master data and periodically update GCP.
+- If data is both on-premises and in Google Cloud, you must decide which data to treat as master data and where this master data should reside.
+For example, you might define Google Cloud data to be the master data.
+In that case, Google Cloud behaves as a data hub connecting one or multiple on-premises environments, exchanging data between them.
+After data is added or updated in the Google Cloud environment, the data is transmitted to on-premises systems.
+Alternatively, on-premises systems could hold the master data and periodically update Google Cloud.

-- If you are developing an application for this hybrid environment, keep in mind that managed services are available only for the resources in GCP.
-Applications that run both on-premises and in the GCP environment might not be able to rely on managed services such as automated backup, redundancy, and scalability.
+- If you are developing an application for this hybrid environment, keep in mind that managed services are available only for the resources in Google Cloud.
+Applications that run both on-premises and in the Google Cloud environment might not be able to rely on managed services such as automated backup, redundancy, and scalability.

-- In order to keep data portable and to help ensure consistent administrative operations, it might be easier to host cross-platform data stores, such as MySQL, on virtual machines in both your on-premises and GCP deployment.
+- In order to keep data portable and to help ensure consistent administrative operations, it might be easier to host cross-platform data stores, such as MySQL, on virtual machines in both your on-premises and Google Cloud deployment.

 Example hybrid architecture

-The following diagram illustrates an example of a hybrid architecture with GCP and on-premises systems.
+The following diagram illustrates an example of a hybrid architecture with Google Cloud and on-premises systems.

 In the example architecture:

-- Data is exchanged between on-premises file servers and Google Cloud Storage.
-This could involve backing up local files to GCP, batch processing files as input, or downloading files from GCP to on-premises networks.
+- Data is exchanged between on-premises file servers and Cloud Storage.
+This could involve backing up local files to Google Cloud, batch processing files as input, or downloading files from Google Cloud to on-premises networks.

 - Custom applications in local data centers use REST APIs to access applications on App Engine to retrieve or submit data.
 REST requests are typically synchronous and block clients until results are returned.
 In this architecture, App Engine provides auto-scaling to grow capacity as required, which helps keep latency low for these synchronous calls.

-- Custom applications submit messages directly to Google Cloud Pub/Sub to store them in a replicated queue for later processing.
-When messages arrive at Cloud Pub/Sub, Cloud Pub/Sub returns the status immediately and doesn't block clients.
-Messages can be retrieved and processed asynchronously using Cloud Functions, Cloud Dataflow, applications running on Compute Engine, and other methods.
+- Custom applications submit messages directly to Pub/Sub to store them in a replicated queue for later processing.
+When messages arrive at Pub/Sub, Pub/Sub returns the status immediately and doesn't block clients.
+Messages can be retrieved and processed asynchronously using Cloud Functions, Dataflow, applications running on Compute Engine, and other methods.
 Client applications in on-premises environments can also retrieve messages.

-- Data stored in on-premises databases is exported (perhaps as CSV files) and uploaded to GCP for batch loading into databases managed by Cloud SQL.
+- Data stored in on-premises databases is exported (perhaps as CSV files) and uploaded to Google Cloud for batch loading into databases managed by Cloud SQL.

-- A Firebase database is used to synchronize data between on-premises systems and GCP.
+- A Firebase database is used to synchronize data between on-premises systems and Google Cloud.
 Applications subscribe to keys in the database and whenever values are updated, applications are notified in real time and receive updated values.
-Applications that interact with Firebase can be on-premises, on GCP, or both.
+Applications that interact with Firebase can be on-premises, on Google Cloud, or both.

-You might combine GCP with other cloud providers to more effectively distribute your data, to leverage multiple fail-safe mechanisms, or to take advantage of specific GCP features.
-This architecture is a good choice when you already have production services running on other cloud providers, but want to take advantage of GCP features.
+You might combine Google Cloud with other cloud providers to more effectively distribute your data, to leverage multiple fail-safe mechanisms, or to take advantage of specific Google Cloud features.
+This architecture is a good choice when you already have production services running on other cloud providers, but want to take advantage of Google Cloud features.
 For example, you might want to use BigQuery to analyze application data, as well as logs and monitoring metrics.

-This architecture is similar to the hybrid on-premises and GCP architecture described earlier.
-You should consider the following issues when implementing a hybrid deployment of GCP and other cloud providers:
+This architecture is similar to the hybrid on-premises and Google Cloud architecture described earlier.
+You should consider the following issues when implementing a hybrid deployment of Google Cloud and other cloud providers:

-- You can use open source multi-cloud client libraries such as jclouds and libcloud to help integrate APIs between GCP and other cloud services.
+- You can use open source multi-cloud client libraries such as jclouds and libcloud to help integrate APIs between Google Cloud and other cloud services.

-- GCP offers ways to transfer data from Amazon Web Services (AWS), such as Storage Transfer Service and Stackdriver monitoring and logging.
-You can export Stackdriver logs to BigQuery for further analysis.
+- Google Cloud offers ways to transfer data from Amazon Web Services (AWS), such as Storage Transfer Service and Stackdriver Monitoring and Stackdriver Logging.
+You can export the logs to BigQuery for further analysis.

-Example architecture for GCP combined with another cloud provider
+Example architecture for Google Cloud combined with another cloud provider

 The following diagram illustrates a hybrid architecture including GCP and other cloud providers.